Guide to Hiring in the United Kingdom

 Currency Pound Sterling (GBP)

-VAT 20% for most goods and services
+VAT (Standard Rate) 20% for most goods and services

-Labour laws to be aware of when contracting employees in the UK
+Labour laws to be aware of

-Hiring employees in the UK requires compliance with various labor laws and regulations to ensure fair treatment of workers and a productive work environment.
+Hiring staff in the UK requires compliance with various labor laws and regulations to ensure fair treatment of workers and a productive work environment.
 Here are some key labor laws to be aware of:

 Employment contracts